bwalshe/branchless/README.md

 ```

 This version always subtracts 32 from the value loaded form memory, for
-characters that are not lower case letters, this will result in a nonsense
+characters that are not lower-case letters, this will result in a nonsense
 value, but that doesn't matter at this point.
 After the value has been
 calculated, the check to see if the original value was between 'a' and 'z' is
 performed.
 If this comparison is successful, *then* the value is written back